luisvid/signature-validation/README.md

 ### Keys

-The `keys` folder contains the private and public keys used to sign the data file
+The `keys` folder contains the private and public keys used to sign the data file (data.txt).
+The api_key.txt file with the apit key needed to call the Elixir-Backend endpoints is also stored here.

 To sign data with a public key in macOS, you can use the OpenSSL command-line tool.
 Here are the steps: